 Overview

-Nowhere did this transformation play out more dynamically than in California, particularly in the quintessential American boom city - gold rush San Francisco, which banned burials at the turn of the twentieth century and then decreed the removal of 150,000 privately owned graves, the only major metropolis to execute a complete eviction of its dead.
+Nowhere did these changes play out more dynamically than in California, particularly in the quintessential American boom city - gold rush San Francisco, which banned burials at the turn of the twentieth century and then decreed the removal of 150,000 privately owned graves, the only major metropolis to execute a complete eviction of its dead.

 This book title, Land of the Dead (How the West Changed Death in America), ISBN: 9781633889866, by Terry Hamburg, published by Globe Pequot (September 15, 2024) is available in paperback.
 Our minimum order quantity is 25 copies.
 All standard bulk book orders ship FREE in the continental USA and delivered in 4-10 business days.